 Are Covered Calls Safe?

-The question is not really are covered calls safe, but are stocks safe?
-And this goes back to your wealth plan (which defines your acceptable risk) and overall stock market valuations.
+The question is not really are covered calls safe, but are your underlying stocks safe?
+The answer to this goes back to your wealth plan which defines your acceptable investment risk.
 Read my related post How Will a Stock Market Crash Affect You?

 You can read more about this in my post How to Know If the Stock Market Will Go Up or Down.